Best Calendar Sync Tools 2026: 7 Tools Compared (Speed, Price, Privacy)

 You have multiple Google Calendars.
 They don’t talk to each other.
 Conflicts happen.
 You’re manually checking three views before scheduling anything.

 Calendar sync solves this.
 But which tool?
-We tested the main ones in February 2026.
+We tested the main ones and last updated this comparison in March 2026.
 Here’s what we found.

 How We Evaluated These Tools